2018 Cheez-It Bowl: First half

 On the first play of the second quarter, Muehlstein's pass was intercepted again by Hawkins, who returned it 29 yards to the TCU 17-yard line.
-Beginning their possession in the red zone, Cal gained 3 yards on a rush by Patrick Laird before Niko Small intercepted a pass by Garbers in the end zone and returned it to the TCU 45-yard line.
+Beginning their possession in the red zone, Cal gained 3 yards on a rush by running back Patrick Laird before free safety Niko Small intercepted a pass by Garbers in the end zone and returned it to the TCU 45-yard line.
 The Horned Frogs' ensuing possession was short-lived, though, as Muehlstein threw his third interception of the game two plays later.
-This pass was picked off by Jordan Kunaszyk and returned to the California 49-yard line with 12:45 to play in the half.
+This pass was picked off by linebacker Jordan Kunaszyk and returned to the California 49-yard line with 12:45 to play in the half.
 The teams traded punts over the next eight minutes; Cal went three-and-out, TCU gained a first down following a 9-yard Sewo Olonilua rush before stalling out and punting several plays later, and Cal gained a net total of two yards on six plays before returning the ball to the Horned Frogs with 4:25 remaining.
 TCU resumed possession with the ball on their own 20-yard line and opened the series with four consecutive rushes by Olonilua for a total of 44 yards to reach the Cal 36-yard line.
 After gaining 4 yards on 3rd & 6 several plays later, TCU opted to go for it facing 4th & 2 at the Cal 28-yard line.
-On the play, Muehlstein was sacked by Evan Rambo, leading to a loss of 12 yards and a turnover on downs with twenty-eight seconds to play.
-Cal's final possession of the first half ended in an interception by Jeff Gladney; the half ended one play later with Cal taking a 7–0 lead into halftime.
+On the play, Muehlstein was sacked by linebacker Evan Rambo, leading to a loss of 12 yards and a turnover on downs with twenty-eight seconds to play.
+Cal's final possession of the first half ended in an interception by cornerback Jeff Gladney; the half ended one play later with Cal taking a 7–0 lead into halftime.